No. 15 BYU, Wilson hold off UTSA 27-20 to stay unbeaten

 UTSA: For much of the game, the Roadrunners found a way to slow down BYU’s powerful offense.
 UTSA could not capitalize enough after struggling to move the chains on too many drives, even after making a change at quarterback.

 BYU: The Cougars shook off early struggles at finishing drives by relying on tough defense.
-They held the Roadrunners to 101 yards in the first half and came up with crucial stops when UTSA tried to mount a fourth quarter comeback.
+They held the Roadrunners to 101 yards before halftime and came up with crucial stops when UTSA tried to mount a fourth-quarter comeback.

 POLL IMPLICATIONS